 We evaluate long-lived assets for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 If the sum of expected undiscounted future cash flows from an asset is less than the carrying amount of the asset, we estimate the fair value of the assets.
 We measure the loss as the amount by which the carrying amount exceeds its fair value calculated using the present value of estimated net future cash flows.
-No impairment charges were recorded for the year ended December 31, 2021.
-We recorded total impairment charges of \$21.7 million and \$0.6 million for the years ended December 31, 2020 and 2019, respectively.
+We recorded total impairment charges of \$4.3 million, \$0, and \$21.7 million for the years ended December 31, 2022, 2021 and 2020, respectively.
+Impairment charges for the year ended December 31, 2022 related to internal-use software that we determined would no longer be utilized.
 Impairment charges for the year ended December 31, 2020 were principally associated with capitalized internal-use software, and our operating lease right-of-use assets and other tenant improvements we determined to no longer be utilized as a result of our remote workforce strategy.
 These impairment charges are included in other general and administrative expenses in our consolidated statements of operations.